 Ingredients

-- Daliya: I have used the local brand of Rajdhani Daliya.
+- Daliya: Whole Wheat Daliya is the main ingredient.
+I have used the local brand of Rajdhani Daliya.
 You may look for any brand that is locally available.
-I have used the unroasted variety of daliya and hence I had dry roasted it before using.
+I have used the unroasted variety of daliya and hence I had dry-roasted Dalia before using it.
 The same recipe can be used to make Moong dal Khichdi by using Rice instead of daliya.

 - Desi Ghee: The most important ingredient of this recipe is Desi Ghee.
 The sauteing of Daliya with ghee makes the home aromatic and it adds the perfect flavor to this savory daliya.

 - Moong Dal: Our family recipe makes Daliya with Khichdi Moong Dal (Green Split Moong) and it tastes amazing.
-You may use any light-on stomach lentil for this daliya recipe like Moong Yellow Dal, Masoor Pink Dal.
+You may use any light-on stomach lentil for this daliya recipe like Moong Yellow Dal, Masoor Dal or toor dal.

 - Spices: This healthy recipe of Daliya uses very basic spices: black pepper, salt, and red chilly powder.
 You may skip red chilies if you don't like the spicy Daliya.